rust-lang/reference/src/items/constant-items.md

 ## Unnamed constant

-Unlike an [associated] constant, a [free] constant may be unnamed by using an underscore instead of the name.
+Unlike an [associated constant], a [free] constant may be unnamed by using an underscore instead of the name.
 For example:

 ```rust